djpogo/vite-js-proxy/README.md

 	"proxyRewriteSelector": "[src^='/']"
 }
 ```
-This string is entered into `document.querySelectorAll()` call on the proxied markup, to rewrite image-path(s) and other src attributes.
+This string is entered into `document.querySelectorAll()` call on the proxied markup to rewrite image-path(s) and other src attributes.

 ### proxyIgnoreTags [Array({String})]
 ```javascript